Percud/AA_Comp/README.md

 - Biostrings
 - dplyr
 ```
-### 1 - GET ORTHOGROUPS INFORMATION AND FASTA SEQUENCES FROM OrthoDB:
+### 1 - Get orthogroups information and FASTA sequences from OrthoDB:
 Run script [Get_universal_singlecopy_orthogroups.R](https://github.com/Percud/AA_Comp/blob/master/Get_universal_singlecopy_orthogroups.R).
 The program recovers all the orthogroups from the server [OrthoDB](https://www.orthodb.org/) using API.
 Parameters: *vertebrate level, single copy gene, orthogroup present in 90% of the species*.
 The program creates a folder named `data` containing three files `.fa` with FASTA sequences (if a directory named `data`already exists it has to be renamed).

-### 2 - OBTAIN AA COUNT OF ORTHOGROUPS AND ORGANIZE DATA INTO DATAFRAMES
+### 2 - Obtain aa count of orthogroups and organize data into dataframes
 Run script [AA_Comp_Analysis.R](https://github.com/Percud/AA_Comp/blob/master/AA_Comp_Analysis.R).
 The necessary *functions* are recovered ([Functions.R](https://github.com/Percud/AA_Comp/blob/master/Functions.R)).
 Output: `AA_Comp_nofilter` in which  downloaded data are organized; `AA_Comp` that is the filtered dataframe.